dionescu/lrte/README.md

 in a non-default location).
 The instrumented libstdc++ will be placed under _path_to_crosstool_base_/gcc-4.9.2-lrtev2/x86/lib64/msan.

-Then gcc and clang under /usr/crosstool/v2/gcc-4.9.2-lrtev2/x86/bin can be used to produce binaries that only work with LRTE, which means these binaries only depend on glibc and libstdc++ coming from LRTE runtime, so they can be shipped without worrying about the system's glibc version.
+On the production machines, you should need to install ```lrtev2-runtime``` package, which contains the glibc and libstdc++ libraries.Then gcc and clang under /usr/crosstool/v2/gcc-4.9.2-lrtev2/x86/bin can be used to produce binaries that only work with LRTE, which means these binaries only depend on glibc and libstdc++ coming from LRTE runtime, so they can be shipped without worrying about the system's glibc version.

 Btw: the gcc and clang inside crosstool are linked against LRTE runtime they can pretty much run on any release of ubuntu or redhat.